qharscoet/VulkanRenderer/README.md

 - Better lighting (more advanced models, PBR...)
 - Improve GLTF compatibility
+- Refactor Pipeline management to be less tied to the Device and vulkan specific code to allow future multiple backend support
+- Make a proper asset manager and material system.
 - Anything than come to my mind while doing the above

 External librairies used:
 ---------------------